mozilla/DeepSpeech/README.md

 ```

 Note: the released models were trained with `--n_hidden 2048`, so you need to use that same value when initializing from the release models.

+## Data Augmentation or Pertubation

+Online Augmentation is a useful technique to for more generalization of machine learning models.
+Thus, a pre-processing pipeline with various augmentation techniques on audio data and also on spectrogram.
+Full Documentation `util/augumentation/README.md`.
+By default augmentation is not enabled, to use this option use flag `--audio_augmentation_config_file="${pwd}/util/augmentation/conf/audio_augmentation.json` for audio augmentation and `--spectrum_augmentation_config_file="${pwd}/util/augmentation/conf/spectrum_augmentation.json`

 ## Contribution guidelines